 UA’s marine biologists study the invertebrates (such as this upside-down jellyfish), algae, and microbes that make up marine ecosystems.

-An international team including the Department of Biological Science’s Dr. Stanislava’s Chtarbanova has published a …
+An team of researchers including Department of Biological Science’s chair Dr. Janis O’Donnell and recently …